redis/redis-doc/topics/cluster-spec.md

 This means that the Redis Cluster is designed to stop accepting queries once even a subset of the hash slots are not available.
 However there is a portion of time in which an hash slot can't be accessed correctly since the associated node is experiencing problems, but the node is still not marked as failing.
 In this range of time the cluster will only accept queries about a subset of the 16384 hash slots.

-Since Redis cluster does not support MULTI/EXEC transactions the application developer should make sure the application can recover from only a subset of queries being accepted by the cluster.

 Slave election (not implemented)
 ---